tusherbhakta/Othisis-JobTask/README.md

 cd othisis-medtech-job-task
 2. Install dependencies
-Make sure you have Node.js v14+ installed.
+Make sure you have Node.js v14+ installed. bash npm install

-bash
-npm install
-3. Start the development server bash

-npm run dev
+3. Start the development server bash npm run dev
-Or if you're using plain CRA:

-bash
-npm start
-Then open http://localhost:3000 in your browser.